authlib/joserfc/docs/en/guide/jwt.rst

 The key parameter
 -----------------

-In the above example, we're using :ref:`OctKey` only simplicity.
+In the above example, we're using :ref:`OctKey` only for simplicity.
 There are other types of keys in :ref:`jwk`.

 Key types